-Fallyn McCarty, BA, Student Success Leader
+Angela Simpson, BS, Student Success Coordinator

-(503) 363.9001 | fmccarty@iot.edu
+(503) 363.9001 | asimpson@iot.edu

 With or without special accommodations, students must be able to safely handle the tools and materials customarily used by persons employed in their field of study and must be able to sign E.F.A.A. documentation.